patelalay231/HTML-CSS-/README.md

 ## Projects

 - **Project 1**: Simple Recipe site - without any external pre-build css library like bootstrap or tailwind
+- **Project 2**: Simple card site - without any external pre-build css library like bootstrap or tailwind
+- **Project 3**: blog site - without any external pre-build css library like bootstrap or tailwind

 ## About